 Inspiring the least physically active employees

-Workplace Virtuathon was launched earlier this year to help HR managers develop employees’ physical and mental wellbeing, performance and motivation to inspire a healthier workforce.
+Workplace Virtuathon which was launched earlier this year to fantastic reviews and recommendations from organisations and employees alike, helps HR teams develop their employees’ physical and mental wellbeing, performance and motivation to inspire a healthier workforce and build team spirit.

 “Employees don’t need to be fitness fanatics to take part in Workplace Virtuathon – this definitely isn’t about enrolling at a gym, spending endless hours training or challenging work colleagues”, explains Mitchell.